byu-cpe/ecen520_student/ddr/ip/ip.md

 The public link to this IP is: https://docs.amd.com/r/en-US/ug586_7Series_MIS

 After completing the IP generation process, generate a Tcl script that you can use to recreate your project at a later time.
-The following TCL command will generate a file named `make_ip.tcl` that you can run to recreate the IP and avoicd the GUI steps described above:
+The following TCL command will generate a file named `make_ip.tcl` that you can run to recreate the IP and avoid the GUI steps described above:
 `write_project_tcl make_ip.tcl`

 Exit the GUI.